 Breakfast for Grades K4-8 begins daily at 7:30 a.m. and ends at 7:55 a.m.
 Breakfast for Grades 9-12 begins at 8:05 a.m. and ends at 8:25 a.m.
 Please note that attendance is taken at 8:00 a.m.
-Any scholar who arrives late will not receive breakfast unless the scholar arrives on a late bus.
+Any scholar who arrives after 8:10 a.m. will not receive breakfast unless the scholar arrives on a late bus.
 All scholars will have a designated lunch period for their grade level.
 Any food allergies or religious restrictions must be reported to the school office at time of enrollment to ensure the proper accommodations are made for the scholar.
 If an allergy is discovered during the year, the school office should be notified immediately.
-The Special Dietary Needs form is required each year and is available on TLA's school website.
+The Special Dietary Needs form is required each year and is available on TLA's school website located under parent forms.
 Scholars may bring a cold lunch if desired.

 TLA discourages lunch deliveries to scholars during the school day as this is a disruption to instruction.
 If a scholar forgets their lunch, they are encouraged to eat the school lunch provided daily.
-The school office will accept lunch if it is due to a medical emergency.